 The Salesforce API returns error messages when it can’t deploy metadata.
-Learn more about the error, what the cause is and how you can fix the problem.
+Learn more about the error, understand its root-cause and discover how you can fix the problem.

 Account.object (Account.DunsNumber): Error: Could not resolve standard field’s name.